nathanielliganor/LEDLightsProject/README.md

 How it works:

-We create an aray of 300 LEDs with the rows representing values and columns representing individual rows.
+We create an array of 300 LEDs with the rows representing values and columns representing individual rows.